grkek/grkek/README.md

 ### Hi there 👋

-I am a professional software architect from [Georgia, Tbilisi](https://en.wikipedia.org/wiki/Tbilisi), my knowledge of technology includes a firm grasp of software engineering paradigms, a deep understanding of the Python, Elixir, and C programming languages, a deep understanding of operating systems, memory management, threading and interrupts.
-Mainly I use Elixir, and currently, I work as an Elixir back-end developer and I use technologies like GraphQL and CQRS to create scalable architectures.
+I am a professional software architect from [Georgia, Tbilisi](https://en.wikipedia.org/wiki/Tbilisi), my knowledge of technology includes a firm grasp of software engineering paradigms, a deep understanding of the Crystal, Elixir, and C programming languages, a deep understanding of operating systems, memory management, threading and interrupts.
+Mainly I use Elixir, and currently, I work as a Data Engineer.

 I like to learn new technologies, mainly I like to learn new programming languages by making pet projects in them, some of the pet projects turn out to be successful and it motivates me to continue learning.
 Currently, I am learning Zig which is a quite interesting pre-1.0.0 programming language.